Before You Sign Up

 • Asset metering data (only relevant to a small number of homes)

-All data will be handled in line with equiwatt’s privacy policy.
-Some data will be shared with the project manager Guidehouse and project partners in anonymised form for research and reporting.
+Some data will be shared with the project manager Guidehouse and with project partners in anonymised form for research and reporting.

 Will I need to complete surveys?